 Positives and Negatives

 Snore Eliminator ranks very high on my list of most disliked mouthpieces.
+There are so many other good anti snoring devices to choose from.
 I am sure it works for some people, even though I can’t imagine how.
 If this MAD is one you are considering it is really important that you become familiar with all the pros and cons before making your purchasing decision.

 About Snore Eliminator